Online Observability of Boolean Control Networks

 The above equations are also assumed to satisfy the following two conditions \begin{enumerate} \item the value $\mathsf{s}_k(t+1)$ in $\mathsf{s}(t+1)$ is affected by the value $\mathsf{i}_j(t)$ of an input node $\mathsf{i}_j \in I$ (or by the value $\mathsf{s}_j(t)$ of a state node $\mathsf{s}_j\in S$) at time $t$ only when $(\mathsf{i}_j, \mathsf{s}_k)\in E$ (or $(\mathsf{s}_j, \mathsf{s}_k)\in E$, respectively); and \item the value $\mathsf{o}_k(t)$ in $\mathsf{o}(t)$ of an output node $\mathsf{o}_k\in O$ is affected by the value $\mathsf{s}_j(t)$ of a state node $\mathsf{s}_j\in S$ only when $(\mathsf{s}_j,\mathsf{o}_k)\in E$. \end{enumerate} \end{itemize}

 \end{definition} The two updating functions are called the {\bf updating rules} of $\BB$.
-They define the value of the state-nodes at any time by the values of the input-nodes and state-nodes at the previous time point, and the the values of the output-nodes by the value of the state-nodes, respectively.
+They define the values of the state-nodes at any time by the values of the input-nodes and state-nodes at the previous time point, and the values of the output-nodes by the values of the state-nodes, respectively.
+Such that, the relationship between inputs, states and outputs can be represented by Fig.~\ref{fig:10}.
 And we use $\mathcal{I}_\BB$, $\mathcal{S}_\BB$, and $\mathcal{O}_\BB$ to denote the sets of all possible inputs, states and outputs of $\BB$, respectively.
 We will omit the subscript $\BB$ of $\mathcal{I}_\BB$, $\mathcal{S}_\BB$ and $\mathcal{O}_\BB$ when there is no confusion.